janelu9/flash-finetuning/README.md

 model = BaichuanForCausalLMPipe(...
 ```

-Generally, every GPU device reads one piece of data, that means one worker with 8 GPUs will need to allocate a total of 8x data size on its CPU memory.
+Generally, every GPU process reads one piece of data, that means one worker with 8 GPUs will need to allocate a total of 8x CPU memory for data.
 But now they need just 1x if these GPUs belong to one pipeline under my special optimizations in this project .
 So I strongly recommend you to train your model with faster and low-cost Pipeline Parallelism rather than ZERO if your data are really big.
-Pipeline engine could directly load and save model's weights in HuggingFace's format here.
-It could also resumes from the checkpoint.
-If you want to resume interruption, any configs shouldn't be modified.
+Pipeline engine could directly load and save model's weights in HuggingFace's format.
+It could also resume from the checkpoint.
+If you want to resume interruption, any configs related to training shouldn't be modified, otherwise it may load model's parameters only.

 ## Batch Inference